phdata/archway/docs/service.md

 **heimdali.ldap.groupPath**

 - Label: Group DN
-- Description: The LDAP location for groups
+- Description: The LDAP location for groups.
+Groups needed for Sentry access control will be created in the DN
 - Required: true
 - Default: